Operations Overview

 Passenger

-stops at Oneida, Whittier, Maynard and Willis.
-Riders are primarily
+intermediate stops at Oneida, Whitcomb, Maynard (flagstop) and Willis.

-mills and the Louisiana State Penitentiary at Angola.
-There is also
+Louisiana State Penitentiary at Angola.
+There is also mail

 Freight